-There are instances when you may experience infrequent or inaccurate reporting due to variables impacting GPS or LTE-M. These situations are rare since the Fi Collar has multiple connection sources.
-See: What Is the Best Connection Source for My Dog’s Fi Collar?
+There are instances when you may experience infrequent or inaccurate reporting due to variables impacting GPS or LTE-M. These situations are rare since the device has multiple connection sources.

 It is important to understand GPS and LTE-M to fully comprehend why you may receive inaccurate or infrequent reports while using Fi.